Dirty Rotten Scoundrels (musical): Act 1

-Lawrence begins to think that there isn't enough room in town for both him and Freddy after the pair argue.
-They make a deal: the first to swindle a woman out of $50,000 gets to stay in town, while the other has to leave.
+After the pair argue over who did the most work, Lawrence begins to think that there isn't enough room in town for both him and Freddy.
+They make a bet: the first to swindle a woman out of $50,000 gets to stay in town, while the other has to leave.
 Immediately after they agree on this, the arrival of "The American Soap Queen" is announced.
 Her name is Christine Colgate, and she is optimistic, naive and hopelessly clumsy, constantly bumping into people ("Here I Am").
 Both con men decide to target her.
-Freddy presents himself as a man paralyzed from the waist down.
+Freddy presents himself as a war veteran paralyzed from the waist down to win Christine's sympathy and get close to her.
 Christine and Freddy discuss his medical options and he explains that only one therapist, Dr. Shuffhausen, can help him, but he can't afford Dr. Shuffhausen's $50,000 fee.
 Christine tells him to keep his hopes up ("Nothing Is Too Wonderful To Be True") and offers to pay for the therapy just as Freddy had hoped ("The Miracle").
-Then she reveals that Dr. Shuffhausen is at the hotel and Freddy is shocked to discover that Lawrence is Shuffhausen.
+She reveals that Dr. Shuffhausen is at the hotel, and Freddy is shocked to discover that Lawrence is posing as Shuffhausen.

 Act 2

-After a short introduction ("Entr'acte"), Lawrence as Shuffhausen performs several torturous tests on Freddy ("Ruffhousin' Mit Shuffhausen"), who has to endure them without complaint.
+After a short introduction ("Entr'acte"), Lawrence as Shuffhausen performs several torturous tests on Freddy's legs ("Ruffhousin' Mit Shuffhausen"), who has to endure them without complaint.
 In the side show Muriel meets Andre and the two fall in love ("Like Zis/Like Zat").
-Lawrence makes every effort to get close to Christine ("The More We Dance").
-When he realizes that Christine is not as rich as they thought.
-Lawrence tells Freddy that they should call off their $50,000 contest.
+Taking Christine to a dance, Lawrence makes every effort to get close to her while Freddy helplessly watches ("The More We Dance").
+When he realizes that Christine is not as rich as the men thought after she tells him she sold her possessions to afford the fee, Lawrence tells Freddy that they should call off their $50,000 bet.
 Freddy reluctantly agrees and they agree on new terms: whoever beds Christine gets to stay.
 Freddy convinces two sailors to kidnap Lawrence so that he can have Christine to himself.

-Freddy meets with Christine at the hotel where he tells her he needs motivation to get out of his chair.
-She says she'll be his motivation ("Love is My Legs").
-She sits on the bed till he is finally able to stand up out of his chair and walk to her on the bed (where he "accidentally" falls on top of her in exhaustion).
+Freddy meets with Christine at the hotel where he tells her his condition isn't physical, but he needs emotional motivation to get out of his chair.
+She says she'll be his motivation ("Love Is My Legs").
+She sits on the bed until he is finally able to stand up out of his chair and walk to her on the bed (where he "accidentally" falls on top of her in exhaustion).
 Lawrence then shows up and it turns out to be a test planned by him and Christine.
-Lawrence has the same two sailors kidnap Freddy while he takes Christine to the train station so she can leave ("Love Sneaks In").
+Afterwards, Lawrence has the same two sailors kidnap Freddy while he takes Christine to the train station so she can leave, though feels conflicted after seeing how virtuous she was ("Love Sneaks In").
 Freddy shows up, having escaped the sailors too late to get to Christine.